What you need to know about Seller’s Stamp Duty (SSD)

 Now that you know that Tax will apply, you’ll need to plan ahead and avoid selling your property prior to the 3-year holding period or incur Seller Stamp Duty (SSD).
 A good exit strategy should take into account the holding period.

 One strategy savvy property investors adopt focuses on buying a new project at launch and selling it upon completion.
-As the construction takes 3-4 years to build, SSD will not apply to the sale, and property price tends to appreciate throughout the construction period.
+As the construction takes 3-4 years to build, SSD will not apply to the sale, and the property price tends to appreciate throughout the construction period.